andygnewman/bowling_challenge/README.md

 #### Perfect Game

 A Perfect Game is when the player rolls 12 strikes (10 regular strikes and 2 strikes for the bonus in the 10th frame).
 The Perfect Game scores to 300 points.

-##Notes from undertaking the challenge
-As always the tough part of this was determining the "class" responsibilities, which we hadn't encountered in the thermostat walkthrough.
-I had three iterations of this, with the third iteration having;

-- scoreBoard => manages the array of frames and adds new bowl scores to the board
-- manageScores => iterates over the scoreBoard updating frame scores for spares and strikes and cumulative totals
-- rollTracker => manages where in the game it is (frame number / roll number and max score permissible on next roll)
-- scoreBoardTable => creates the html required to display the table in the interface
-- interface => captures the current roll score and marshalls the other objects

-It works to specified requirements*, with a front end.
-* except for a game over and display of roll3 score on final frame.

-The code review with Ben highlighted that there were issues with this model;
-- manageScores would be better holding the scoreboard object than the scoreBoard (whose sole responsibility is to add a single score)
-- rollTracker was seen as a "God" class knowing all about everything (though in my opinion it only knows the current game position)

-Other issues to address;
-- use var in defining local variables, without var, JavaScript treats them as local (whereas Ruby would treat them as local).
-- for generating table templates, moustache is a good library.